![]() |

 Don’t also forget to connect the contrast control potentiometer as indicated in the diagram shown above.
 Low contrast may seem to you like a not-working-LCD and hence unnecessarily waste so much time debugging a code that actually works!

-After flashing the code to your microcontroller, the LCD may not work from the USB programmer set up.
-It’s recommended to un-plug the programmer and use external power supply or USB power bank.
+After flashing the code to your STM32 blue pill board, the LCD may not work from the USB voltage supply coming from the debugger.
+It’s recommended to un-plug the programmer and use an external power supply or a USB power bank.
 The LCD may not work at all from the laptop USB or in some cases misbehave, so stay safe with an external power source.

 The STM32 microcontroller has to first initialize the LCD display before it can actually send any characters to be displayed correctly.
 The initialization procedure is step-by-step indicated in the LCD driver datasheet for both modes 4-bit and 8-bit.
 And it requires a few delay instructions, so I’ll be using the DWT delay which we’ve developed in the previous tutorial.